ubucon-asia/2021/utils/README.md

 You may put generated `json` file in `data/` directory to update data displayed on the website.

 ## `patrons.py`
 Generates list of individual patron `json` file from ticker order list `csv` data.
-Which can be downloaded from eventyay's *View orders* screen
+Which can be downloaded from eventyay's *View attendees* screen

 ```python
 python patrons.py orders.csv